 Test for H. pylori infection and treat if it is present

 A test to detect H. pylori is commonly done if you have frequent bouts of dyspepsia.
 As mentioned, it is the underlying cause of most duodenal and stomach ulcers and some cases of gastritis, duodenitis and non-ulcer dyspepsia.
-Various tests can detect H. pylori and your doctor may suggest one:
+For more information about the diagnosis and treatment of H. pylori, see the separate leaflet called Stomach Pain (Helicobacter Pylori).

 A one-month trial of full-dose medication which reduces stomach acid may be considered - in particular, if: